Vietnam.vn - Nền tảng quảng bá Việt Nam

 Khám phá thế giới để tìm ra chính mình

-Explore the world to find yourself
+Explore the world to find yourself.

 Tống Liên Anh trong chuyến thăm lớp học xoá mù chữ tại bản Phồng, tỉnh Nghệ An. (Ảnh: NVCC)

-Adventure and the dream life
+Adventure and the life you dream of

 Source